Resellers/wp-reseller-store-advanced-mode/readme.md

 **Note: This plugin requires PHP 5.4 or higher**

-With this plugin, a Settings menu is created in the Reseller Store that uses filters to control settings in the Reseller Store plugin.
+With this plugin, a Settings menu is created in the Reseller Store [Reseller Store plugin](https://github.com/godaddy/wp-reseller-store/) using filters and actions to control settings in the Reseller Store plugin.

+* Change the default behavior of the Product and Domain widgets/blocks.
+* Override the currency and language settings in the plugin
+* Import and export the Reseller Store products

 ## Changelog ##